rhnvrm/stock-market-circulars/README.md

 3. **Pipeline Execution** - `just pipeline` command runs the complete RSS monitoring and processing pipeline
 4. **Content Processing** - Python scripts download PDFs, extract text, and use Claude AI for analysis
 5. **Dataset Updates** - New circulars are committed as structured markdown files with timestamps
-6. **Site Deployment** - Go server provides fast access to the dataset with search capabilities
-7. **GitHub Pages** - Static HTML is generated for public access

 All processing happens in the cloud using GitHub's infrastructure - no local setup required for the dataset to stay current.